ischrot/ischrot.github.io/teaching/ss22/nlo.md

   | Monday | 16:15 - 17:45 | SR 1 | [Jörn][joern] |
   | Thursday | 09:15 - 10:45 | SR 1 | [Laura][laura] |
   | Thursday | 16:15 - 17:45 | SR 4 | [Laura][laura] |

+Collaborative Working Sessions
+: The collaborative working sessions take place in SR 1 on Thursday at 09:15am.
+More details on the format can be found [below][ws].

 Platform for anonymous questions and feedback